bagusardin25/bagusardin25/README.md

-## Hi there 👋
+## Hi👋

-My is name is Bagus Ardin Prayoga
-- ⚡ Fun fact: I combine tech and psychology to create solutions that are both smart and human-centered
+I combine tech and psychology to create solutions that are both smart and human-centered

 <!--